ASHIQ02KHAN/C-programme/README.md

-Home sixty milion billions twelve  three billion tree
+Home seventh milion billions twelve passengers and best of Bangladesh